Call our licensed agents toll free 844.855.0163

 Average homeowners insurance rates by coverage level in each state

-The cost of homeowners insurance varies not just based on where you live, but on the coverage you choose.
+Homeowners insurance costs vary based on where you live and the coverage you choose.
 In the sections below, we look at several different coverage levels.
-The dwelling coverage is the replacement coverage for the house itself and has the biggest impact on rates.
+The dwelling coverage is the replacement cost amount of the house and has the biggest impact on rates.

 Homeowners in Oklahoma pay the highest insurance rates for a policy with $200,000 in dwelling coverage.
 In comparison, the cost of home insurance is the lowest in Hawaii, at $440 a year for the same coverage limits.